Alexis Ren Flashes Breasts While Singing In New Instagram Upload

 I haven’t been super active in posting aside from stories related to everything that’s going on in our world.
 I’ve been taking this time to do the internal and external work in my own life and in society to contribute to the changes we need to see.
 I can’t share all of the details, but I’ve been pouring my heart and soul 15 hours a day into projects, environmental activism, and music that I can’t wait to share with you.

-The first black and white upload showed off Alexis’ famous form.
+The first black-and-white upload showed off Alexis’ famous form.
 She had her hands placed on either side of her head, holding oversized headphones securely so she could properly hear the music that was being piped through.
 This caused her white undershirt, which was cut short and was slightly see-through, to rise up and show off the bottoms of her breasts.
 The cut of the shirt also exposed her flat stomach and small waist.
-These appeared to be covered by a pair of white sweatpants shorts that were worn very low on her hips.
+She also sported white sweatpants shorts that sat very low on her hips.

-Alexis’s eyes appeared to be closed.
+Alexis’s eyes seemed to be closed, and she appeared to wear very little makeup in the pic.
 Her hair was left long and loose.

-She appeared to wear very little makeup in the pic where she stood in front of a recording microphone in a large room which featured a wood floor and scattered rugs.
-A window in the background showed the area outdoors which displayed lush, green foliage.
+For the image, she stood in front of a recording microphone in a large room that featured a wood floor and scattered rugs.
+A window in the background showed the area outdoors, which displayed lush, green foliage.

 In the second upload, a video was featured.
 This was where Alexis’s singing talents were displayed.
 It began by showing viewers that she had thus far done 29 takes of segments of an untitled song.
-She then was heard singing in a soft voice the following words, “the more alcohol, the more you’re in my system.”
+She was then heard singing in a soft voice the following words, “the more alcohol, the more you’re in my system.”
 She then moved back and forth to the music before stepping back from the microphone.

 Fans of the model loved the photo but were a bit confused by the video upload.
-They shared their statements in the comments section of the share.
+They shared their statements in the comments section.

-“You are always smoking hot and so much more my love,” said one follower.
+“You are always smoking hot and so much more my love,” wrote one follower.

-“You have such a beautiful voice,” remarked a second fan of the video, while a third fan made a conflicting statement, sharing “are you singing or showing your body?”
+“You have such a beautiful voice,” remarked a second fan of the video.

+Meanwhile, a third fan made a conflicting statement, writing, “are you singing or showing your body?”

 “I love the way you are masking what is clearly another photo of your breasts with music,” stated a fourth follower of their own observation of the video.